 The National Museum of African American History and Culture has ECE-specific resources on classroom activities and teacher learning.

 Today’s Parent has a collection of 30 books that help get children thinking about racism and enable parents to begin those sometimes tough conversations.

-Embrace Race shares a list of books that go beyond addressing issues of race and racism by also focusing on taking action.
-This list highlights resistance, resilience and activism; and seeks to empower youth to participate in the ongoing movement for racial justice.
+Embrace Race has a wide selection of books that go beyond addressing issues of race and racism by also focusing on taking action.
+They highlight resistance, resilience and activism; and seek to empower youth to participate in the ongoing movement for racial justice.

 PBS has created a list of 13 children’s books about race and diversity.